List of Known Space characters: Larchmont Bellamy

 Larchmont "Larch" Bellamy, a native of Earth, is a wealthy human who owns the ship Drunkard’s Walk.
 A lean man with a lean face, a sharp-edged nose, prominent cheekbones and dark, deep-set eyes with shaggy black eyebrows, Bellamy is in prime condition.
 He is 300 years old and takes boosterspice, although he was born before that drug became available; initially, like all humans before boosterspice, he relied on the organ banks to keep him healthy.
 An outgoing, interesting man, Bellamy talks well; he tells old jokes but does it well, and he has some new ones, too.
-While not xenophobic, Bellamy tends to not think of aliens as people; Shaeffer remembers that he had said they should wipe out the Kzinti for good and all.
+While not xenophobic, Bellamy tends to not think of aliens as people; Beowulf Shaeffer remembers that he had said they should wipe out the Kzinti for good and all.

 Bellamy is the leader of a hunting party visiting Gummidgy when the Kdatlyno touch-sculptor Lloobee is kidnapped.
 When Shaeffer discovers that Bellamy is part of the kidnap plot, he and Emil Horne are captured by the kidnappers who intend to stage their deaths as an accident.
 Lloobee creates a diversion, allowing Shaeffer to escape, and Bellamy pursues him.
 Shaeffer rams Bellamy's ship with his aircar, forcing Bellamy to land, but neither Shaeffer nor Bellamy notice that the front landing leg of his ship fails to deploy, leaving the ship balancing with its gyros alone.
 When Bellamy tries to save his ship, it flips end-for-end, throwing him into the air to his death.
 Bellamy probably had a romantic relationship with fellow kidnapper Tanya Wilson; Margo Tellefsen told Shaeffer that Wilson might attempt to kill him in revenge for Bellamy's death.
-Shaeffer characterized Bellamy as a person who could tolerate aliens but who didn't like them much.
-He also wondered if Bellamy's age was a factor in his decision to kidnap Lloobee; when a person lives for hundreds of years and their politics and morals change over time, Shaeffer wondered, did they become indifferent to the idea of morality?
+He also wonders if Bellamy's age was a factor in his decision to kidnap Lloobee; when a person lives for hundreds of years and their politics and morals change over time, Shaeffer wondered, did they become indifferent to the idea of morality?

 Bellamy appears in the Beowulf Shaeffer story "Grendel".